 Embassy of the Lao People’s Democratic Republic to Malaysia

 b.
-You will need to pay RM 100.00 which they will provide you with an official receipt and you will get their supporting letter within 3 working days.
+You will need to pay RM 100.00 which they will provide you with an official receipt and you will get the supporting letter (Sample) within 3 working days.

 Border crossing Thailand Side (Nong Khai):